Curriculum Vitae

 completed my NZ secondary teacher registration at this school and while

-teaching there, I taught all abilities from year 9 to year 13.
+teaching there I taught all abilities from year 9 to year 13.
 I taught -

-English, psychology, and junior social studies.
+English, psychology and junior social studies.

-In addition to teaching
+In addition to teaching these subjects I also demonstrated leadership

-these subjects I also demonstrated leadership by undertaking the following: Undertook
+by undertaking the following: I

-a weeklong EOTC for year 9 students (education outside the classroom).
-I Led PD
+I Managed a week long EOTC for year 9 students (education outside the

-for the English faculty on, ‘preparing senior students for external exams.
-I was also
+classroom).
+I Led PD for the English faculty on, ‘preparing senior students for

-involved in extra-curricular activities: I managed the Pacific Island Group
+I was also involved in extra-curricular activities: I

-and helped them prepare for competitions, I also helped with the school
+managed the Pacific Island Group and helped them prepare for competitions, I

-production as a singing coach.
-I was a lead teacher for the programme, ‘Love Me
+also helped with the school production as a singing coach.
+I was a lead teacher

-Not’ (a police force driven initiative to help students identify negative
+for the programme, ‘Love Me Not’ (a police driven initiative to help students identify

 NZQA.
 November 2014 – January 2015.
-November 2015 – January
+November 2015 –

-Job Title – External Marker
+January 2016 Job Title – External Marker

 During